 Our commercial success depends upon our ability, and the ability of our licensors, licensees and collaborators, to develop, manufacture, market and sell our product candidates and use our and our licensors', licensees' or collaborators' wholly owned technologies without infringing the proprietary rights of third parties.
 A third party may hold intellectual property, including patent rights that are important or necessary to the development of our products.
-As a result, we are a party to a number of technology licenses that are important to our business and expect to enter into additional licenses in the future.
-For example, we have inlicensed the rights to certain intellectual property relating to SHM under our in-license agreement with the Medical Research Council, which is the subject of issued patents and pending patent applications in certain countries.
-If we fail to comply with the obligations under these agreements, including payment and diligence terms, our licensors may have the right to terminate these agreements, in which event we may not be able to develop, manufacture, market or sell any product that is covered by these agreements or may face other penalties under the agreements.
+As a result, we may enter into license agreements in the future with others in order to advance our existing or future research or allow commercialization of our existing or future product candidates.
+These licenses may not provide exclusive rights to use such intellectual property and technology in all relevant fields of use and in all territories in which we may wish to develop or commercialize our technology and product candidates in the future.
+If we fail to comply with the obligations under any such agreement, including payment and diligence terms, our licensors may have the right to terminate these agreements, in which event we may not be able to develop, manufacture, market or sell any product that is covered by these agreements or may face other penalties under the agreements.
 Such an occurrence could adversely affect the value of the product candidate being developed under any such agreement.
-Termination of these agreements or reduction or elimination of our rights under these agreements, including our rights to intellectual property or technology important to our development programs.
+Termination of these agreements or reduction or elimination of our rights under these agreements may result in our having to negotiate new or reinstated agreements, which may not be eavailable to us on equally favorable terms, or at all, or cause us to lose our rights under these agreements, including our rights to intellectual property or technology important to our development programs.

-Disputes may arise regarding intellectual property subject to a licensing agreement, including
+Disputes may arise regarding intellectual property subject to a licensing agreement, including: